Burakalite/BgpProjectExtender/README.md

 A DriveWorks Project extender adding the new custom function "PopulateMasterFileProperty" for use within DriveWorks Administrator.

-The function can be used directly within the base rules found under the **Model Rules** tab in the task explorer, and allows population of all file name, configuration, and user-assigned custom properties for all master parts, drawings, and assemblies - with a singular rule.
+The function is used directly within the base rules found under the **Model Rules** tab in the task explorer, and allows population of all file name, configuration, and user-assigned custom properties for all master parts, drawings, and assemblies - with a single rule.

 The function achieves this with use of a calculation table and the DriveWorks myName() function, written in the single form: